How to Select a Kitchen and Bath Contractor

 e.
 Last but not least – Price.
 You must be able to evaluate all your bids on an apples-to-apples basis.
 This means if Contractor A has provided a full scope of work but Contractor B has not, you will have to add supplemental cost to Contractor B’s bid for a fair comparison.
 Also note the deposit requirements and schedule of payments outlined, as it will affect your cash flow throughout the project.

 f.
 Review all Bids.
 You should now be in the best position to make an informed decision regarding selecting a contractor.
-Although price is important, all of these important factors must be considered as you your final determination.
+Although price is important, all of these important factors must be considered as you your final determination. - Follow up basics.

 Once you have selected your contractor, make sure you request the following paperwork: